 - Bringing people together: Superbowl is more than an event for people.
 It’s an excuse to chill and get together.
-Think of the Super Bowl, and you’d think about a day with a holiday spirit.
-You’d think about bumping into new people, cheering together for your favorite teams, and joining spontaneous conversations about sports and business.
+Think of Super Bowl, and you’d think about a day with a holiday spirit, bumping into new people, cheering together for your favorite teams, and joining spontaneous conversations about sports and business.

-- It’s about the right event, for the right audience, at the right time: Super Bowls are always hosted on a Sunday – the time when people are in the weekend vibe.
+- It’s about the right event, for the right audience, at the right time: Super Bowl is always hosted on a Sunday – the time when people are in the weekend vibe.